 Reception is great and the NB filtering works well as does the ANL feature.
 The receiver is quite hot and quite capable at pulling in those distant signals.
 The side-effect of this is that it can bring is a bit more of the unwanted stuff too.
 However, this is one of the trade-offs of many radios.

 Another nice feature is that you can adjust the display to suit your own taste with a choice of 7 colors.
 This means you can also match it to the other equipment in your vehicle if you wish.

-This is another radio with built in SWR.
+This is another model with built in SWR.
 A welcome feature but as I always suggest, invest in a good standalone unit for total accuracy.

 Overall it is a great radio but one thing that drove me nuts was the beeping on every button push.
 I just couldn’t find a way to disable it.

 The first thing that strikes you about the DX-959, other than the amount of switches and buttons, is the rather large meter on the left hand side.
 As well as displaying the incoming signal strength it features power output, swr readings and modulation (enabling you to check your vocals are coming across as loud as possible without distorting).

 As well as standard AM this radio is also equipped with sideband (SSB).
 A handy feature for those that like to do a bit of DX (distance) work.
 When the radio is cold SSB can drift a little but it doesn’t seem to be much of an issue once it has warmed up.

 There is a useful GNF switch which is Galaxy’s name for their noise filter which only works on sideband but it is quite effective.

 Something else that stands out is the use of a 5-digit frequency counter in addition to the channel display.
 It’s really only of use on sideband and it would be more useful if it had a 6th digit but it’s still quite cool to have.